 SAMES KREMLIN SFlow™ AIRLESS pro manual spray gun...

-Our SFlow™ spray gun is a high efficiency AIRLESS manual spray gun for professional use only.
+Our SFlow™ spray gun is a high efficiency AIRLESS manual spray gun for a professional painter use only.
 There are two versions of the gun based upon the working pressure (275 bar / 3989 psi or 470 bar / 6820 psi).
-The SFLOWTM gun is a swivel fitting gun.
+The SFlow™ gun is a swivel fitting gun.
 It is recommended for a wide range of 1K and 2K components of both water & solvent based., high solid materials, epoxy, Polyurethane, anti-corrosion, anti-fouling.
 It is also recommended for glazing, finishing enamel, acrylic paint materials, front coatings, latex, expanding materials.
-(Our professional tool is fed by compressed air, when other as Graco Magnum, titan, Wagner, propose electric turbine for home projects)
+(Our professional tool is fed by compressed air, when other as Graco Magnum, titan, Wagner, propose electric turbine or hvlp units for diy home projects)

-The AIRLESS spraying enables to make material flow through a tip, at high pressure without any atomizing air.
+The AIRLESS spraying enables to make material flow through a tip, at high pressure with a long hose length without any atomizing air.
 The tip is designed to break up the paint evenly into a fan-shaped spray pattern of tiny droplets.
 Using different tips, you can spray thin liquids like stain, lacquer and varnish or thicker liquids like latex house paint.
 The gun is supplied with material by means of only one fluid flexible hose.

 Airless sprayer is particularly well suited for large paint jobs and since an airless sprayer pumps paint directly from a can or 5-gallon bucket, you can apply a lot of material in a short time.